Jim Wise

 • Mail protocols, including SMTP, IMAP, and POP, client and server

-• Directory Services, including maintenance and development for LDAP and Active Directory services running on a wide range of platforms
+• Directory Services, including maintenance and development for LDAP and Active Directory services

 • DNS and BIND, client and server, versions 4.95 through 9.3, including large domain administration issues